 The Commission's existing West Parish Filters Water Treatment Plant was last modernized in 1974 and is not capable of removing current levels of NOM to the extent necessary to meet today's DBP regulations.
 The Commission continues to adjust the existing treatment process to maximize NOM removal.
-As a permanent solution, the Commission is preparing to build a new drinking water treatment plant:
+As a permanent solution, the Commission is building a new drinking water treatment plant.
+Construction of the new treatment plant began in fall 2024 and is expected to be complete by September 2028.
+Progress on the new plant's construction can be followed at newwestparish.com.